musikid/howdy/src/pam/README.md

 ## Prepare

-Howdy PAM module depends on `INIReader`, the package provide this dependency of some Distros are listed below:
+Howdy PAM module depends on `INIReader`.

+If you are building a distro package, there is a list for it below:

 ```
 Arch Linux - libinih